Common Business Plan Mistakes To Avoid

 In order to ensure you take your business off the ground, it’s crucial that you write an excellent business plan that helps convince investors to fund you.
-A well written business plan not only helps you get financed, but also refine your thinking, set your marketing strategy and recruit staff for your management team.
+A well-written business plan not only helps you get financed but also refine your thinking, set your marketing strategy, and recruit staff for your management team.
 If your plan is riddled with errors though, your business idea, no matter how great it may be, will just sink.
-With that being said, here are some of the main mistakes people make when choosing to personally write their business plan instead of hiring a professional service like Wise Business Plans.
+With that being said, here are some of the main business plan mistakes to avoid people make when choosing to personally write their business plan instead of hiring a professional service like Wise Business Plans.

 Being Everything to Everyone

 No matter how well a business plan is written, it’s certainly not going to appeal to everyone.
 Because of that, it’s recommended that you consider picking a single business model and sticking with it.
 Don’t focus on solving multiple problems and focus on multiple industries: one is always enough and highly recommended.
 If you don’t take this advice seriously, then you’re going to spread yourself too thin and make a bad first impression by coming up with a sprawling business plan.

 If one of your potential clients has read a few pages of your business plan and got bored, that’s a big red flag.
 In fact, you want them to feel exactly the opposite and make them feel pulled in by the great and well-written ideas you have.
 To make that happen, you need to write a very catchy executive summary and cover page.
 Sometimes, a well-designed logo can also go a long way.
 See examples of Sample Business plans for free!

 Being too Optimistic When Measuring Your Market Size